Want the perfect workout program?Take Quiz

-IFBB Pro Quinton (Beastwood) Eriya recently went on the "Muscle & Strength" Youtube channel to showcase a beast mode chest workout while also giving out some super helpful tips to developing a killer chest.
+IFBB Pro Quinton (Beastwood) Eriya went on the "Muscle & Strength" Youtube channel to showcase a beast mode chest workout while also giving out some super helpful tips to developing a killer chest.
 Train like Quinton and try his chest workout for some serious pumps!

 Quinton Eriya is a Canadian IFBB Professional who has some incredible genetics that result in him having fantastic aesthetics and symmetry.
 In fact, some people in the bodybuilding industry believe that he has some of the world's best genetics and will be the future of what bodybuilders should look like.

 Last year, he pulled off a 2nd place finish at the Toronto Pro Supershow and a 5th place finish at the Romania Muscle Fest Pro.
 Quinton has his own Youtube channel, "Quintbeastwood," where he posts videos of his workouts and what he eats in a day.

 Quinton begins his workout with a dynamic warm-up because he believes that they help keep him mobile and injury-free.
 His warm-up consists of some PVC pipe overhead stretches, cable shoulder external rotations, cable upright external rotations, and some resistant band work.
 These stretches are a great way to warm up the shoulders and the rotator cuff muscles, resulting in fewer injuries and a better range of motion going into your workout.

 The first exercise of his workout was some heavy incline dumbbell presses.
 It looks like he did 5-8 reps for each set.
 Quinton explains that he prefers incline when he goes heavy because he feels less disorientated going with incline and has more control of the weight.